Please note that Tapas no longer supports Internet Explorer.

 She let out a heated breath and leaned against the wall beside me.
 “Nothing is appealing about a pig in expensive clothes.
 The smell lingers, and the company never improves.
 That’s what happens when you spend your day wallowing in shit.”

 I tried not to smile.
-“For years, I’ve heard people go on and on about the queen's pose and grace.
-If the people only knew the truth.”
+“For years, I’ve heard people go on and on about the queen’s poise and grace.
+If they only knew the truth.”

-She eyed me with a brow raised.
+She eyed me with a raised brow.
 “No woman is a delicate flower.
-A rose, perhaps, because if you squeeze her too hard, you’ll be the one ending up bleeding.”
+A rose, perhaps, because if you squeeze her too hard, you’ll be the one bleeding.”

 “You’re not going to let Father get away with this, are you?”

 “No.” She rolled her shoulders back.
-“I’ve been trying to get him to take you to the Annual Banquet since you were sixteen.
-He responded that you were too young.
+“I’ve been trying to get him to take you to The Annual Banquet since you were sixteen.
+His response has always been you were too young.
 Elves take longer to mature,” she muttered.
-“So tell me why Cena, at seventeen, is being paraded around the reception hall without my knowledge.
+“So, tell me why Cena, at seventeen, is being paraded around the reception hall without my knowledge?
 I’m not stupid.
-I’m not married to your father by choice, and clearly, your father is choosing Cena’s future husband.”
+I’m not married to your father by choice, and clearly, your father is using the occasion to choose Cena’s future husband.”

 I turned to her, confused.
 “There aren’t any other elves here that we’re not related to.”